Championship transfers: Confirmed ins and outs for summer window 2025

 West Brom confirmed transfers in: Summer 2025

-Nat Phillips (Undisclosed, Liverpool)
+Nat Phillips (undisclosed, Liverpool)

-Aune Heggebo (Undisclosed, SK Brann)
+Aune Heggebo (uindisclosed, SK Brann)

 West Brom confirmed transfers out: Summer 2025